CoNG-harvard/repr_control/README.md

 [![Documentation](https://img.shields.io/badge/Documentation-Online-blue)](https://repr-control-orgnaization.readthedocs.io/en/latest/)

 repr-control is a toolbox to solve nonlinear stochastic control via representation learning.
-User can simply input the **dynamics, rewards, initial distributions** [sample_files](repr_control/define_problem.py) of the nonlinear control problem and get the optimal controller parametrized by a neural network.
+User can simply input the [**dynamics, rewards, initial distributions**](repr_control/define_problem.py) of the nonlinear control problem and get the optimal controller parametrized by a neural network.

+### Please refer to our [[documentation]](https://repr-control-orgnaization.readthedocs.io/en/latest/) on how to define custom nonlinear control problems and train the controller.

 The optimal controller is trained via Spectral Dynamics Embedding Control (SDEC) algorithm based on representation learning and reinforcement learning.
-For those interested in the details of SDEC algorithm, please check our [papers](https://arxiv.org/abs/2304.03907).
+For those interested in the details of the SDEC algorithm, please check our [papers](https://arxiv.org/abs/2304.03907).

 ## Installation
-1. Install anaconda and git (if you haven't).
+1. Install Anaconda and git (if you haven't).
-2. Create new environment,
+2. Create a new environment,

    **Windows** : Open Anaconda prompt.   **Mac** or **Linux** : Open Terminal: